vidhisagathiya/CAREER-SERVICES-APPLICATION/Sprint 2/Minutes of Meeting/Eureka_Sprint2_03_16072023.md

 ### 2. Stutus of task and deliverables for Sprint 2

 **Summary of Discussion**: Despite the challenges faced during Sprint 2, the team managed to achieve significant progress on various tasks and deliverables.
-Completed most of the stories of feature 1, feature 2 and feature 3.
+Completed most of the stories of feature 1 and feature 2.

 ---